capstone-ss23/capstone-ss23/README.md

 * Log in with username `cbowen` and empty password
 * Create a new user for yourself (Course Console -> Management -> Users -> Add User)
 * Log out and log back in as new user
+* Kill the `docker-compose` process.
+You are done!

+### Starting the server
+Run `sudo docker-compose up --detach` from the repo root to run Docker in the background.
+Run without `--detach` to view the logs directly (useful for debugging).

+### Killing the server
+If you need to kill the servers, run `sudo docker-compose down`.
+The database will remain across reboots.